nicholasanthonys/Golang-Body-Parser/README.md

 2. If you  use parallel route, you can't pick the value between each configure because the middleware execute the request simultaneously.
 For example, you **can't** pick a value for **configure1.json** from **configure0.json** request or response.

-3. In file **response.json**, you are safe to pick value from configure-n.json request or response.
-This is because the response is the last step to be sent to the client, so the middleware will wait until every request execution is finished.

 ### 7. Logging
 You can log **header, body, query, path parameter** from each configure file by specifying